ACFTest/locke/README.md

 - **Burning**: Owner-only function (Smart Contract Owner) to burn LOCKE tokens from their balance, reducing the total supply accordingly.
 - **Upgrade and Downgrade**: Demonstrates smooth contract upgrades and downgrades while maintaining state integrity.
    - **Token.sol** is the primary smart contract, intended for production, and the main focus of this project.
-   - **TokenV2.sol** is a mock smart contract created exclusively for testing purposes.
+   - **TokenV2.sol** is a mock smart contract created exclusively for testing purposes with an additional function getVersion().
 It is designed to demonstrate the upgrade and downgrade functionality of this project and is not intended for production use.
    - **Example test cases for Upgrade and Downgrade Smart Contract**
       - Upgrade from Token.sol to TokenV2.sol
       - Downgrade from TokenV2.sol to Token.sol.